What Is Non-Dilutive Funding and Why Is It So Important for Early-Stage Innovators?

 Tricia Compas-Markman implements and supports VentureWell’s early-stage entrepreneur programs, providing training for innovators on topics ranging from customer discovery to investment-readiness.
 Previously, Tricia founded and led DayOne Response, a science and technology startup providing clean drinking water solutions to vulnerable communities.
 During her tenure, she built a company with international reach, developed key partnerships, invented and scaled water technologies, and secured financing, which resulted in reaching 35+ countries and saving lives.
 She also authored a case study detailing her journey as an innovator in this space.

-Are you part of an energy or mobility startup in Michigan that is looking to validate its business model while preparing for funding in the next phase of your business?
+Are you part of an energy or mobility startup in Michigan looking to validate your business model while preparing for funding in the next phase of your business?
 We invite you to apply to the Ascend Energy & Mobility Accelerator, powered by VentureWell, TechTown Detroit, and DOE’s EPIC Prize!
 Learn more.

 By continuing to use the site, you agree to the use of cookies.
 Read More